LSS Weekly Communication - May 16th

 Upcoming events:

-Our next meeting will be November 15th at 6pm in the Learning Commons (Library).
+Our next meeting is Wednesday April 16 at 6 pm in the library.
 All are welcome, please join us!

 Attachments: